Mac Warner

-Andrew McCoy "Mac" Warner (born February 18, 1955) is an American attorney, veteran, and the current West Virginia Secretary of State.
+Andrew McCoy "Mac" Warner (born February 18, 1955) is an American attorney and veteran who previously served as acting United States assistant attorney general for the Civil Rights Division.
+Warner also previously served as the West Virginia secretary of state from 2017 to 2025.
 He announced his candidacy for Governor of West Virginia in 2024 on January 10, 2023.

 Early life and education

 Warner graduated from United States Military Academy at West Point and later with a J.D. from West Virginia University School of Law and LL.M. from JAG School and University of Virginia School of Law in International Law.

 Career

 Warner served in the United States Army in the U.S. Army JAG Corps.
 He retired from military service and became a United States Department of State contractor.

-Warner reorganized the Secretary of State's office upon taking control of the West Virginia Secretary of State's office, resulting in the firing of approximately 16 staffers.
-All employees of the Secretary of State are hired at the "will and pleasure" of the elected office holder and have no civil service status.
-The Warner layoffs included staff members who have served multiple administrations—Republican and Democrat.
+Warner was elected West Virginia secretary of state in 2016 and reorganized the office upon taking control of it, resulting in the firing of 16 staffers.
+All employees of the secretary of state are hired at the "will and pleasure" of the elected officeholder and have no civil service status.
+The Warner layoffs included staff members who had served multiple administrations—Republican and Democratic.

-In January 2018, the West Virginia Secretary of State's office announced that it had processed 45,000 new voter registrations in 2017, including 13,995 high school students, while over 86,000 registrations were cancelled due to death, out of date information, duplication, or felony status.
+In January 2018, the secretary of state's office announced that it had processed 45,000 new voter registrations in 2017, including 13,995 high school students, while over 86,000 registrations were cancelled due to deaths, out-of-date information, duplication, or felony status.

-Warner and Attorney General of West Virginia Patrick Morrisey sided with the Ohio Secretary of State in a 2018 U.S. Supreme Court case regarding a state's right to purge voter registration rolls.
+Warner and Attorney General of West Virginia Patrick Morrisey sided with the Ohio secretary of state in a 2018 U.S. Supreme Court case regarding a state's right to purge voter registration rolls.
 The court ruled 5-4 in Ohio's favor.

 After Donald Trump lost the 2020 election and made false claims of fraud, Warner defended Trump's claims and participated in "Stop the Steal" protests.

 Warner opposes the For the People Act, which would expand voting rights.
 He opposes automatic voter registration, mail-in voting, and same-day voter registration.

+In January 2025, Warner was appointed as acting United States assistant attorney general for the Civil Rights Division.